Closed Form Word Embedding Alignment: EMBEDDING ALIGNMENT : APPLICATIONS

 \subsection{Boosting via Ensembles}

-In this section we show that we can use ensembles of pre-computed word embeddings found via different mechanisms and on different datasets to boost the performance on the similarity and analogy tests beyond that of any single mechanism or dataset.
-The boosting strategy we use here is just simple averaging of the corresponding words after the embeddings have been aligned; we leave more nuanced strategies to future work.
+A direct application of combining different embeddings can be to increase its robustness.
+We show that ensembles of pre-computed word embeddings found via different mechanisms and on different datasets can boost the performance on the similarity and analogy tests beyond that of any single mechanism or dataset.
+The boosting strategy we use here is just simple averaging of the corresponding words after the embeddings have been aligned.